-To raise any concern involving bias or conflict of interest by the Title IX Coordinator, contact the Keystone College President, Dr. Tracy Brundage, Vice Presidential of Finance & Administration, Stuart Renda, or General Counsel, James Scanlon, Esquire.
+To raise any concern involving bias or conflict of interest by the Title IX Coordinator, contact the Keystone College President, John F. Pullo, Sr., or General Counsel, James Scanlon, Esquire.
 Concerns of bias or a potential conflict of interest by any other Title IX Team member should be raised with the Title IX Coordinator.

-Reports of misconduct or discrimination committed by the Title IX Coordinator should be reported to Keystone College President, Dr. Tracy Brundage, Vice Presidential of Finance & Administration, Stuart Renda, or General Counsel, James Scanlon, Esquire.
+Reports of misconduct or discrimination committed by the Title IX Coordinator should be reported to Keystone College President, John F. Pullo, Sr., or General Counsel, James Scanlon, Esquire.
 Reports of misconduct or discrimination committed by any other Title IX Team member should be reported to the Title IX Coordinator.